Brocier/Cox-Automotive-Sr-SDET-description/Cox_Automotive_Sr_SDET_description.md

 ### Qualifications

-- Bachelor's Degree in computer science or related field or relevant IT experience
+- Bachelor's Degree in computer science or related field or **relevant IT experience**

-- 5+ years test automation development experience in Java, Ruby or the same years of experience in an equivalent Object Oriented language
+- 5+ years test automation development experience in Java, **Ruby** or the same years of experience in an equivalent Object Oriented language

+I've done some work in pure Ruby, but have mostly used Rails in my OO experience.

-- In-cycle experience in Test Automation in an Agile environment
+- In-cycle experience in Test Automation in an **Agile** environment

+My internship with Helium was an agile environment, in that we had daily standup meetings, sprint planning sessions, and we would often pair program.

-- Demonstrated knowledge of HTML, CSS and JavaScript
+- &#9745; Demonstrated knowledge of HTML, CSS and JavaScript

-- 5+ years of UNIX or Linux shell command experience
+- 5+ years of **UNIX** or Linux shell command experience

-- Demonstrated knowledge of continuous integration and continuous deployment best practices and build tools i.e., Rake, Maven and Ant
+- Demonstrated knowledge of **continuous integration and continuous deployment** best practices and build tools i.e., Rake, Maven and Ant

+I have heard of Rake from using Rails, but hadn't heard of Maven and Ant.
+Some brief research leads me to believe they are the build processes used with the legacy backend written in Java.

+My initial thoughts on CI and CD relate to my use of github and netlify.
+I am a big fan of automated processes that take care of the grunt-work of building out my sites.
+An extremely simple example of that is my use of the Netlify CMS in my personal portfolio.
+I was very attracted to the idea of a CMS that would also interact with my github account to show commit logs and times with every content creation and update.
+Why reinvent the wheel of version control, when git is already in my tool bag.

+**My question to Manheim**, do you use Docker, or some other containerization suite to keep each of the pieces of the project separate?
+How does that affect your plans for CICD?

-- Experience with version control tools like Git or SVN
+- Experience with version control tools like **Git** or SVN

-- 3+ Years Experience in writing SQL queries and strong knowledge in relational database structures
+- 3+ Years Experience in writing SQL queries and strong **knowledge in relational database structures**

+**My question to Manheim**, do you use pure SQL instead of Active Record?

+All of my SQL queries ended up being written through Rail's Active Record system.
+None of my relationships were complicated enough to need deep or complex queries with SQL syntax.
+In Helium I did encounter a problem that required verifying if a user was an admin, and at what level.
+My mentor transferred my work from AR to SQL and made it extremely efficient.
+My problem is I felt like I was reading elvish as he wrote it.

-- Strong familiarity with SOAP and REST
+- Strong familiarity with SOAP and **REST**

+RESTful routing was the standard when I went through General Assembly's web development course.
+As such, I'm most familiar with the ideas of CRUD and the structure it gave to my API calls.
+It looks like SOAP is an even more structured architecture to those API calls, but can be cumbersome for simple tasks.
+Because of my lack of familiarity with HTTP standards, I'm not sure how those two relate to the new guy on the block, graphQL.
+Personally I've really enjoyed the accessability gQL has brought to my personal projects APIs, but I'd be wary to use it on a large enterprise system.

 - Proven expertise in engineering best practices in unit, functional and non-functional testing

+**My question to Manheim**, would non-functional testing look like the Lighthouse Audit that Chrome has build into it?
+How else could you automate non-functional tests?

 - Exposure to NoSQL databases such as Cassandra or CouchDB

+I trained in MongoDB at General Assembly.
+Because of the lack of size in my projects I didn't see the performance difference between NoSQL and SQL that I was told about.

 - Excellent interpersonal and communication skills

+I am a huge proponent of team building and collaboration.